linkpoolio/chainlink-keeper-sweeper/README.md

 ## Deployment

 This repo contains 4 contracts that you can deploy depending on your needs.
-The first contract, `Keep3rSweeper` is the main controller which must be deployed while the others are optional contracts that can be deployed depending on the type of Chainlink contract you want to withdraw from.
+The first contract, `KeeperSweeper` is the main controller which must be deployed while the others are optional contracts that can be deployed depending on the type of Chainlink contract you want to withdraw from.
 The constructor arguments for all contracts are located in `config/deploy.ts`.
 The fields are already filled with recommended values but the addresses should be modified for your own Chainlink node.

 The main controller can be deployed with:

 ```
-yarn deploy-keep3r-sweeper
+yarn deploy-keeper-sweeper
 ```

 ### Oracle